alvarotroya/gridwatch/dev_log.md

 used GenAI to set up the code responsible for establishing a connection.
 Reason: the FastAPI documentation has removed the code snippet to set this up as they now favor `SQLModel`, an ORM package different than `SQLAlchemy`.

+#### Adding stations

+Data model

+- Added a customer entity to separate data between different customers.
+Column is nullable for now for easier testing.
+Auth & RBAC is out of scope for now.
+- Kept all column types as Strings(=varchar 255) for simplicity.
+- For better UX, we should add an endpoint to produce address suggestions based on user input via a third-party API.
+This gives us the exact coordinates of the location which would allow map visualizations.
+For now, coordinates are optional.

+Endpoints

+- No auth for now.
+Users can access all the data.